atomisthq/docs/docs/automations/command-examples.md

 ## Make a code change

-Atomist lets developers automate our work, and that includes changing code.
+Atomist lets developers automate their work, and that includes changing code.
- The `@atomist/automation-client` module (it's in your automation client) has tools for editing projects.
+ The `@atomist/automation-client` module that you can find in your automation client has tools for editing projects.
 Here are some examples to get you started:

 ### Add a file to a single repository

-Maybe we want to add a CONTRIBUTING.md file to one repository, with organization-standard content.
+This example adds a CONTRIBUTING.md file to one repository, with organization-standard content.

-To edit one project, we specify:
+To edit one project, specify:

 -  GitHub credentials: see [Secrets](commands.md#secrets) for how to do this operation as the user who invoked the command,
 -  How to edit the project: Atomist uses a [Project](https://atomist.github.io/automation-client-ts/modules/_project_project_.html)